-Stormwater management facility installed on or adjacent to a creek or river detention basin discharge The rate of flow of water measured in terms of volume over time.
+detention basin Stormwater management facility installed on or adjacent to a creek or river designed to reduce the risk of flooding.

+discharge The rate of flow of water measured in terms of volume over time.
 It is not the velocity of flow, which is a measure of how fast the water is moving rather than how much is moving.
 Discharge and flow are interchangeable.